openebs/mayastor-control-plane/control-plane/csi-driver/node/README.md

 `identity` and `node` grpc CSI services.
 It is an asynchronous server implementation making use of tokio.rs.

-The mayastor-csi plugin implements two gRPC services:
+The io engine node csi plugin implements two gRPC services:

 * identity CSI service
 * node CSI service

-See [grpc proto file](../rpc/proto/mayastor.proto) for the details of the gRPC interface.

 ## Building and running the gRPC server